 We are a shuffleboard club in New Smyrna Beach Florida.
 We play every day and have lots of fun – Membership is $20 per year.
 We play Monday through Saturday at 10:00 am and Tuesday and Thursday nights at 6:30 pm year-round.

 Find out more about membership: click -> HERE

 U.S. Shuffleboard Has It’s Origins in Florida: click -> HERE

-This website is the NEWS and INFORMATION about the Coronado Mainland Shuffleboard Club.
+This website is the NEWS and INFORMATION about the Coronado Mainland Shuffleboard Club (CMS).
 We will also publish articles of general interest to our members and others who drop in to find out about us.
 The official club name is Coronado/Mainland Shuffleboard Club (Coronado Shuffleboard Club was the club’s name from its’ beginning in 1937, up until the merger with Mainland Shuffleboard Club in February 2011.).
 We have lots of fun playing shuffleboard, and though some of our events have been delayed due to Covid, we hope to start to play Cribbage and having our monthly pot-luck suppers together soon.
 Keep in touch to see when we will be having our other informal competitions.

 NEWS is on the HOME page.
 Click -> HERE for official documents such as our Constitution and Bylaws.
 We are always interested in your comments or questions – Just scroll down and fill in the box below Leave a Reply.

 We are adding some menu items (black-bar) above, so we can have everything in one place – News and Information about Coronado-Mainland Shuffleboard Club.